Article extracted from a workshop & book called:

 What is reactive?
 Being reactive is when you react to something that has already happened.

-Being reactive means you wait until you get sick before you (hopefully) change your lifestyle!
+Being reactive means you wait until you get sick before you (hopefully) change your lifestyle for the better!

 What is being proactive?
 Being proactive is reacting before something happens!

-To be proactive you change before you have to change!
+To be proactive you need to change before you have to change!

-Where will being proactive be very important for you?
+Where would being proactive be very important for you?

 What about your health, business, marriage, friendship, relationship with your kids, the environment etc?

-If you start to change your diet and your lifestyle before you have to change, then you are proactive.
+If you start to change your diet and your lifestyle before you get sick, before you have to change, you will be proactive.

 Let's look into your relationship.
 If you have a good one now, be proactive, that means doing everything to keep it that way.
 If you get slack in your relationship or take everything for granted you may find yourself on the reactive side, which may be too late.